pivot-access-ltd/bma-offline-docs/src/what-is-new-with-maas.md

 rad-begin /snap/3.1/cli /snap/3.1/ui /deb/3.1/cli /deb/3.1/ui
 <h2>MAAS 3.1.0 Beta release notes</h2>

-We are happy to announce the Beta 3 release of MAAS 3.1.
-This release provides some bug fixes, on top of the new features provided by earlier Beta releases.
+We are happy to announce the Beta 5 release of MAAS 3.1.
+This release provides many critical bug fixes, on top of the new features provided by earlier Beta releases.

 <a href="#heading--cumulative-summary"><h3 id="heading--cumulative-summary">Cumulative summary of MAAS 3.1.0 Beta features and fixes</h3></a>